-Home to a dedicated community of millions, Ubisoft's acclaimed tactical shooter is one of the most finely honed online multiplayer environments on PS4.
+Home to a dedicated community of millions, Ubisoft's acclaimed tactical shooter is one of the most finely honed online multiplayer environments on PS4 and PS5 consoles.
 If you’ve never played, your time is now – let us show you how.

 At its heart, Rainbow Six Siege is a high-precision, tactical shooter that prioritises careful planning teamwork and finely tuned tactical play.